 In the long-term we will bring forward proposals on the development of the KEF for use in funding when we have the appropriate data and metrics available to make more fundamental changes to our funding approach (proposals not to be brought forward before 2025/26, with any subsequent implementation likely to take several further years).
 Specific ambitions for areas of long-term metric development for the KEF were set out in the KEF review report published in February 2022.

-9. Have public & community engagement self-assessment scores been updated for KEF3?
+Have changes been made to narrative statements or public & community engagement self-assessment scores for KEF5?

 Is the data by academic, financial or calendar year?